M-earnest/check_B/lecture/general_information/dei_expra.md

 ### 1. Generalizability of Psychological Research: The Problem of "WEIRDness"

-Imagine.

-A European research team is conducting a study on the efficacy of a cognitive-behavioral measure for the treatment of depression.
+Imagine a European research team is conducting a study on the efficacy of a cognitive-behavioral measure for the treatment of depression.
 They collect age, gender (male/female), educational background, marital status (single, married, divorced, widowed), and symptom severity at the start of treatment.
 Excluded are minors, individuals over 65, acutely suicidal individuals, individuals with an IQ < 75, and individuals with comorbidities.
 Participants are recruited through advertisements posted at the local university and its affiliated teaching outpatient clinic.
 The intervention is administered in person twice weekly during morning hours at the teaching outpatient clinic, which is located on the 4th floor.
 Access to the clinic entrance involves several steps, and no elevator is available.

 ---
 ### Reflections: